libkush/blog/content/posts/thinking-from-scratch/index.md

 math: true
 toc: true
 categories: []
-draft: true
+draft: false
-summary: "Sometimes, you can really rely on your raw intellect and intuition to fill the gaps of knowledge.
-One of my friends came up with a question asked in his Data Structures and Algorithms course, which I myself haven't delved much into, but was still able to come up with a more efficient solution to.
+summary: "You are given an array of positive integers representing the heights of different buildings (in sequence) with unit width.
+Now assuming uniform rainfall falls over the entire 2 dimensional city, and water gets collected between every building fully until it can overflow, what will the total volume of the collected water be?
 I feel like it is important to take a step back, and think from scratch when you can't rely on memory or knowledge."
 ---

 Here is a simple problem.
 You are given an array of positive integers representing the heights of different buildings (in sequence) with unit width.
 Now assuming uniform rainfall falls over the entire 2 dimensional city, and water gets collected between every building fully until it can overflow, what will the total volume of the collected water be?